-Collaboration revenue for the three months ended March 31, 2016 was \$15.7 million.
-Using the relative selling price method, we recognized \$1.3 million to research and development activities performed under the Novartis Agreement, \$14.4 million related to Fovista API we transferred to Novartis and a de minimis amount of revenue associated with our joint operating committee participation obligation.
+Collaboration revenue for the three months ended June 30, 2016 was \$28.2 million.
+Using the relative selling price method, we recognized \$22.9 million related to the license delivered to Novartis under the Novartis Agreement, \$5.1 million related to the research and development activities we performed under the Novartis Agreement, \$0.1 million related to Fovista API we transferred to Novartis, and a de minimis amount of revenue related to our joint operating committee participation obligations.

-Collaboration revenue for the three months ended March 31, 2015 was \$41.7 million, of which \$38.1 million was allocated to the license delivered to Novartis under the Novartis Agreement, \$3.6 million was allocated to research and development activities performed under the Novartis Agreement and a de minimis amount of revenue associated with our joint operating committee participation obligation during the same period.
+Collaboration revenue for the three months ended June 30, 2015 was approximately \$1.6 million.
+The revenue was recognized using the relative selling price method and related to the research and development activities we performed under the Novartis Agreement during the three months ended June 30, 2015 and a de minimis amount of revenue associated with our joint operating committee participation obligation during the same period.